naortega/indivisible-legacy/README.md

 Contributing
 ------------
-If you would like to contribute to Indivisible then please read the [contributing file](/CONTRIBUTING.md) before sending a patch or creating a merge request.
+If you would like to contribute to Indivisible then please read the [contributing file](/CONTRIBUTING.md) before sending a patch.
+You may send the patches to <deathsbreed@themusicinnoise.net>.

 License
 -------